 The Tren de la Sabana gradually lost its importance once the government began building asphalted roads between Bogotá, the suburbs, and the surrounding villages and cities.
 The train’s slow speed, the narrowness of the tracks, and poorly planned modernization efforts together with general corruption by the authorities all led the Sabana Railroad to disappear entirely in 1991 together with Colombia’s National Railway.

-In 1990, when the Colombian National Railway Company ceased to operate, the former railroaders began to renovate steam locomotives and some passenger cars as a hobby.
-In 1992, four former railroaders from the renovation team decided to form the private company Turistren Ltda was founded by four friends who signed a contract with the National Government to use the tracks between Bogota Sabana Station and Zipaquira.
+In 1990, when the Colombian National Railway Company ceased to operate, former railroaders and steam locomotive fans began to renovate steam locomotives and some passenger cars as a hobby.
+In 1992, four former railroaders from the renovation team decided to form the private company Turistren, which would operate a tourist train in Bogotá’s surroundings.
+Turistren signed a contract with the National Government to use the tracks between Bogotá’s Sabana Station and Zipaquira.
 The railroad to Zipaquira was especially interesting because the famous salt cathedral was already an important tourist attraction, and visitors to the salt mine could now combine their excursion with the train journey.
 In 1993, the first tourist train ran with a renovated steam locomotive between Bogotá and Zipaquira and became an immediate success with the people of Bogotá.

-Turistren bought 9 abandoned steam locomotives between 1993 and 1997 to see which ones could be restored and brought back to life.
+The Company Turistren bought nine abandoned steam locomotives between 1993 and 1997 in order to see which locomotives could be restored and brought back to life.
 There was a significant number of abandoned Baldwin locomotives in an acceptable state worth the effort of renovation.
 Turistren considered it essential to stay with one locomotive manufacturer so as to more easily interchange spare parts between locomotives.
-Today, five steam locomotives are fully rehabilitated, restored, and in perfect operation.
+Today, five steam locomotives are fully rehabilitated, restored, and in perfect operating condition.